 type line: If an effect refers to the "type line", it refers to the entire type line, including types and subtypes. (above) If it says that it must have the same type line, then the entire type line of the cards must match word for word.
-See also: Unique Cards. (p.4).

-unique: See Unique Cards. (p.4) See also: name (p.21) and version letter (p.4).
+unique: See Unique Cards. (p.5) See also: name (p.23)

 unit card: (p.2) Additional rules: Effects designating a Character or Characters that don't designate "Character card" or "Character Location" refer specifically to Character units in play.
-See also: multi-arena unit (p.4), partially built (p.4) and Unit Card (p.2).

-untap: Put a unit or Equipment back to its normal upright position.
+See also: multi-arena unit (pp.2,4), partially built (p.4) and Unit Card (p.2). untap: Put a unit or Equipment back to its normal upright position.
 (Short end toward the player.)
-See also: Untap Step (p.10).
+See also: Untap Step (p.11).

-untap step: (p.10) version letter: (p.4)
+untap step: (p.11) version letter: (p.4)